haijun2595/LIMST/README.md

 "2_pan-cancer huge group analysis.txt" was used to define overall cellular subpopulations and plot subpopulation umap plots, cell scale plots, and other plots

 ### 3. NKT cell
-"1_NKT cell extraction code (marker).txt" was used to extract NKT cell subclusters.
+"1_NKT.txt" was used to difine NKT cell subclusters.

+"2_CD4Tcell.txt" was used to plot the umap of CD4+T-cell subpopulations, cell scale plots, and other graphs.

-"2_T_celL_DEGs.txt" was used to plot the umap of T-cell subpopulations, cell scale plots, and other graphs.
+"3_CD8Tcell.txt" was used to plot the umap of CD8+T-cell subpopulations, cell scale plots, and other graphs.

-"3_AddModule.txt" was used to score T cell subpopulations (e.g., TEFF and TEX scores).
+"4_AddModule.R" was used to score T cell subpopulations (e.g., TEFF and TEX scores).

+"5_monocle3.R" was used to o characterize the developmental trajectory of T cells(CD4,CD8+DNT).

+"6_SCENIC_DNT.R" was used to analyze the expression levels of transcription factors in DNT subclusters among different sample groups.

-"4_python_DNT_marker_heatmap.txt" was used to draw the DNT subcluster Marker heat map.
+"'7_GSEA.txt' was used to analyze the enrichment of immune pathways for differentially expressed genes (DEGs) in DNT cells

-"5_CD4+CD8+ DNT correlation analysis.txt" was used for correlation analysis between T cell subclusters.

-"6_DNT cell verification.txt" was used to reference external data to verify DNT presence.

-"7_Heat map of cell ratio and RO.txt" was used to draw heat maps of DNT in different tissue sources with RO enrichment analysis.

-"8_palantir.txt" was used for pseudotiming analysis of T cell subclusters.

-"9_machinelearning.txt" was used to construct an immunotherapy prognostic model for the T-cell subcluster combined with the TIGER database.

 ### 5. Myeloid cell
 "1_Extracellular matrix scoring.txt" was used to score extracellular matrix remodeling for subclusters of cells between samples.